gkapfham/www.gregorykapfhammer-old.com/research.md

 the challenges within the fields of software engineering, software testing, and computer systems.
-I conduct this research in collaboration with undergraduates at [Allegheny College](http://www.allegheny.edu), graduate students and professors at other universities, and colleagues in industry.
+I conduct this research in collaboration with undergraduates at [Allegheny College](http://www.allegheny.edu), graduate students and professors at several universities, and colleagues in industry.
 {% enddescribe %}

 My research is empirical in nature because it involves the application of the